scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 .. image:: fig/private_isd/4-nested-P-ISD.png

+The diagram above shows one large P-ISD with two smaller P-ISDs nested inside it.
+In this example the smaller ones participate only in the large one.
+This need not be the case, the P-ISDs can overlap arbitrarily and partially as desired.

 **TODO open question: Disallow one AS being CORE for multiple (P-)ISDs?***
 This should be possible, but it is not clear how useful that is and it may add quite a bit of complexity to CS implementations.